wagtail/wagtail/docs/advanced_topics/images/feature_detection.rst

 Manually running feature detection
 ----------------------------------

-Feature detection runs when new images are uploaded in to Wagtail.
-If you already have images in your Wagtail site and would like to run feature detection on them, you will have to run it manually.
+If you already have images in your Wagtail site and would like to run feature detection on them, or you want to apply feature detection selectively when the ``WAGTAILIMAGES_FEATURE_DETECTION_ENABLED`` is set to ``False`` you can run it manually using the `get_suggested_focal_point()` method on the ``Image`` model.

-You can manually run feature detection on all images by running the following code in the python shell:
+For example, you can manually run feature detection on all images by running the following code in the python shell:

  .. code-block:: python